 Chief technical officers are a must-have in every tech startup.
 Simply put, having a CTO in a tech startup is obvious just because of the level of complexity and technology involved.
 The CTO is labeled as the doer only because he is able to stand up and face the technicalities and potential problems, solving them quickly and actually doing more than dreaming.

 Also known as innovation architects, CTOs are the bridge to success from a development side of view.
 They are the motors that keep the entire operation called a startup active – and are most crucial for tech startups.
-They are also responsible for hiring more people in the technical team and bringing together various technologies in order to build the product or service and market it accordingly.
+They are also responsible for hiring web app developers and people with various other skills in the technical domain needed to build the product or service and market it accordingly.

 The CSO, labeled as ‘The Hustler’